matq007/livecoding-phonebook/README.md

     [6] Delete contact
     [7] Quit

-Saving will be always performed when exiting application, so don't forget to use choice 7, otherwise your data will not be stored!
+Saving will be always performed when exiting application.

 ### TODO: